crowbar-archive/crowbar-utils/vagrant-crowbar-2/readme.md

     * "crowbar_iso_library": sets where ISOs for the OSes you're building can be found.
 Good to be a synced_dir
     * "crowbar_iso_dest": where you want the dev-tool to deposit completed builds of the Crowbar ISO.
 Also best to be a synced_dir.
     * "crowbar_version": 2.
 Don't set anything else.
+  * Proxy Config
     * "proxy_on": tells Vagrant to setup the guest box to look for a proxy for everything it does - package download, ISO download, github interaction, etc.
     * "http_proxy": pretty obvious.
     * "https_proxy": even more obvious.
-    * "guest_cpus": Minimum 3 recommended for building Crowbar
-    * "guest_ram": Minimum 3 gigs recommended for building Crowbar
-    * "guest_timezone": Welcome to the world!
-We try to respect your locale.
-    * "guest_extra_packages": ["figlet","fgrep"] A place for you to add package names.

-# Ensure shared ISOs
+### Ensure shared ISOs

 Crowbar needs Ubuntu and Centos to build all its parts.
 Make sure the following ISOs are in "crowbar_iso_library":
 * CentOS-6.2-x86_64-bin-DVD1.iso
 * ubuntu-12.04.2-server-amd64.iso
+* OpenSuse

 Running on Windows
 ------------------

-## invoking
+### invoking `vagrant`

 The vagrant code is written to make accommodations for the windows platform (paths, .exe extensions and such).
 The thing is that detection only works if you're using the CMD shell (i.e. no cygwin for vagrant).

-### ssh
+### login ssh

-by default vagrant doesn't even try to use windows ssh, rather spits out some instructions you have to digest.
+By default vagrant doesn't even try to use windows ssh, rather spits out some instructions you have to digest.
 The predigested vesion for cygwin/windows (replace <USERNAME> ) is

-$ ssh -vvv vagrant@127.0.0.1 -p 2222 -i /c/Users/<USERNAME>/.vagrant.d/insecure_private_key
+`$ ssh -vvv vagrant@127.0.0.1 -p 2222 -i /c/Users/<USERNAME>/.vagrant.d/insecure_private_key`

+Or use your own setup of Putty or what have you that has the private key for the public key you included in the `personal.json`.

 Running Vagrant
 ---------------